Want to learn how to become a consultant?

 - They lack freedom and flexibility — being forced to work on projects they don’t want to work on

-- They dislike their boss and would rather be their own boss (and don’t have to ask for a raise)
+- They dislike their boss and would rather be their own boss (and be able to give themselves a raise instead of having to ask for one)

 With your own consulting business, you have the freedom and flexibility to work on the projects you want to work on.